-- There is a post over at Jiu Jitsu Magazine called, "Why People Quit BJJ."
+- Here is a funny piece over at Jiu Jitsu Times called, "An Open Letter to Competition."

 - The folks at Applied MMA have an informative post about how to improve your guard.